Overview

 - Storage space?
 How much space is needed to store it?

 - Charging?
 What space is needed to charge your scooter or wheelchair?
 Can you remove the battery and charge it out of the scooter or chair?
 This is an important consideration as some places have begun to stop people charging mobility scooters in shared spaces so if you have a removable battery then you can still charge it indoors if rules change where you are.
+There may be some kinds of accomodation where you are not allowed to store mobility scooters or charge them at all so you need to check rules.

 - Will you be transporting it independently and can you manage every part of that process?